openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 (\*\*) Note: This password is the API password that is printed on the back of the unit.
 Normally it differs from the password of the web frontend.

-Advice: if you see a significant number of messages per day as follows, you should increase the parameters retries or/and timeoutMsecs...
+Advice: if you see a significant number of messages per day as follows, you should increase the parameters `retries` or/and `timeoutMsecs`...

 ```
  communicate(): socket I/O failed continuously (x times).